The Arts in the Highland Lakes

 If you see something you like, well, check the price because it’s probably for sale.

 If you’re exploring the Highland Lakes arts scene, don’t stop with these events.
-Visit its galleries (view listings to the right) or take part in a monthly art walk in Marble Falls, Llano, or Johnson City.
+Visit its galleries (view listings to your right) or take part in a monthly art walk in Llano or Johnson City.
 A good resource is the local art guilds: Llano Fine Art Guild at llanofineartsguild.com; Highland Arts Guild at highlandartsguild.org; and Buchanan Arts and Crafts on Facebook.

 Other sources are the various galleries and artists.
 Some of our favorites are Marta Stafford Fine Art at martastaffordfineart.com (she throws an amazing Dia de los Muertos party in early November), Daniel Adams Fine Art Gallery at danieladams.org (he’s just an incredible artist), and Pogue Sculpture Gallery and Foundry at danpoguesculpture.com (he’s internationally renowned).
 If you’re looking for something a bit eclectic, check out Ralph Moresco’s West Shore Wind Spirals.
 His designs and kinetic sculptures will get the wheels in your brain turning, that’s for sure.